seven1m/honcho/README.md

 This might be super useful if you are using Vagrant or VM for development and want to limit its RAM usage.

-**This is probably not useful in a production environment** But, let me know if you think it is!
+**This is probably not useful in a production environment.** But, let me know if you think it is!

 ## Features